Stage fright: Treatment

 One of the most notable examples in the treatment of stage fright involves the use of beta blockers.
 Propranolol is occasionally prescribed off-label to treat performance anxiety.
-As a beta blocker drug, propranolol prevents adrenaline (epinephrine) released during the "fight-or-flight" bodily response from attaching to the heart, lungs and other parts of the body.
-This reduces or eliminates the physical symptoms of performance anxiety including increased heart rate (tachycardia), rapid breathing (hyperventilation), dry mouth, trembling, shaky voice, and sweating.
+As a beta blocker drug, propranolol prevents adrenaline (epinephrine) released during the "fight-or-flight" bodily response from attaching to the heart, lungs, and other parts of the body.
+This reduces or eliminates the physical symptoms of performance anxiety, including increased heart rate (tachycardia), rapid breathing (hyperventilation), dry mouth, trembling, shaky voice, and sweating.
 Propranolol is not an officially approved treatment for performance anxiety; however, past studies and patient experiences indicate the drug is often very effective at reducing physical symptoms of anxiety.
-Propranolol does not help with the mental symptoms of anxiety including the emotional feeling of nervousness since the drug does not alter the neurochemistry of the brain unlike typical medications prescribed for other forms of anxiety such as antidepressants.
+Propranolol does not help with the mental symptoms of anxiety, including the emotional feeling of nervousness, since the drug does not alter the neurochemistry of the brain, unlike typical medications prescribed for other forms of anxiety, such as antidepressants.

 There are also ways to treat performance anxiety without the use of medication.
 Relaxing the body with deep breaths, mentally preparing oneself, and redirecting one's attention are techniques that may help with minimizing stage fright.
 Although it is a common assumption that alcohol can be used to relieve anxiety, other forms of treatment prove to be much better at treating stage fright.
 Alcohol consumption may actually affect one's performance and lead to lapses in memory and overall absent-mindedness.

 Notable people

-Many well-known, accomplished public performers have been afflicted with stage fright and were able to overcome their problem, including Ariel Pink, Al Jolson, Lily Pons, Rob Halford, Brian Wilson, Virginia O'Brien, Michael Gambon, Steve Perry, Geoff Tate, Grimes, Lorde, Carly Simon, Jason Alexander, Mose Allison, Maya Angelou, David Brenner, Peter Coyote, Olympia Dukakis, Jani Lane, Richard Lewis, Roy Orbison, Barbra Streisand, Adele, David Warner, Niall Horan, Frankie Howerd, Mike Yarwood, Ian Holm, Lady Gaga, Mariah Carey, Frankie Boyle, Peter Gabriel, Donald Fagen, John Lydon, Meg White (which was so extreme that it led to her early retirement from the music industry) and Amanda Seyfried.
+Many performers have been afflicted by stage fright and have spoken about it, revealing how they got over it publicly, including Carly Simon, Roy Orbison and Barbra Streisand.

-In some cases, famous stars have struggled to cope with their anxiety.
-Hugh Grant said on starring in the 2007 film Music and Lyrics that he "did the whole film full of lorazepam."

-Not every performer suffers from stage fright.
-Ethel Merman said:

-What’s there to worry about?
-I know my lines. … Why should I be nervous on opening night?
-The people who paid for tickets for a new play, they’re the ones who should be nervous.
+Hugh Grant said that when starring in the 2007 film Music and Lyrics that he "did the whole film full of lorazepam."
+However, not every performer suffers from stage fright.
+Ethel Merman said: "What’s there to worry about?
+I know my lines. …Why should I be nervous on opening night?
+The people who paid for tickets for a new play, they’re the ones who should be nervous."